ADD CONDITION

 If an allergic reaction occurs, stop use and seek medical help right away.

-If you are allergic to chlorhexidine gluconate or any other ingredient in this product.
+Do not use if you or the patient is allergic to chlorhexidine gluconate or any other ingredient in this product.

 Keep out of eyes, ears, and mouth.
 May cause serious and permanent eye injury if permitted to enter and remain in the eye or may cause deafness when instilled in the middle ear through perforated eardrums.
-If contact occurs, rinse out promptly and thoroughly with water.
+If solution should contact these areas, rinse out promptly and thoroughly with water.

 Wounds which involve more than the superficial layers of the skin should not be routinely treated.